Snipesy/GretioApiSpec/readme.md

 ## 1. First download Gretio
 - https://play.google.com/store/apps/details?id=com.surrealdev.max&hl=en_US&gl=US

-## 2. Connect and Authenticate with Gretio.
+## 2. Connectwith Gretio.
 - Gretio uses zeroConf (Apple Bonjour, NDS) to discover new services.
 Its id is "_gretiowebservice._tcp".
   Optionally you may listen for the "com.surreal.gretio.SERVER_STARTED" broadcast which will contain a needed "addr" and "port" field.
 The service name is "com.surrealdev.gretio.androidserver.service.ScapiService" and can be started manually if need be.
 - Gretio Uses HTTPS so you will need to configure your security settings appropiately.
 For the initial connection you may accept any certificate.
 Doing this is vulnerable to some targeted MITM attacks.
+But only for this first connection.
   - After you have found the server you can open a web socket conenction to the url wss:/\$address:\$port/ws.
 The default port is 57039 however other ports will be chosen if its taken.
 Only hard code the port for testing.
 ##  3. Data format